rjachuthan/riturajwrites.github.io/content/posts/show-your-work.md

 ---
-title: "The Art of Visibility - Lessons from 'Show Your Work!'"
+title: The Art of Visibility - Lessons from 'Show Your Work!'
 date: 2023-07-19T23:51:46+05:30
-description: "Here I would like to explore Austin Kleon's influential book and how that book has motivated to start this blogging site.
-This article underscores the potential of work transparency and continuous learning."
+description: Here I would like to explore Austin Kleon's influential book and how that book has motivated to start this blogging site.
+This article underscores the potential of work transparency and continuous learning.
 disableComments: false
 tags:
   - book
   - productivity
+  - 🌿budding
+draft: false
 ---

 Let me get one thing straight - [Austin Kleon](https://twitter.com/austinkleon)'s 'Show Your Work!' has been rattling around in my brain like a catchy pop song for months now.
 You know the type - it's 3 AM, you're trying to sleep, and all you can hear is 'share your work, share your work.'
 It's like a mantra, a chant, a nagging parent reminding you to clean your room. but instead of dirty laundry, it's all about airing our your knowledge and learning for the world to see.